platers/obsidian-linter/docs/rules.md

 - Ignore Cased Words: Only apply title case style to words that are all lowercase
 	- Default: `true`
 - Ignore Words: A comma separated list of words to ignore when capitalizing
-	- Default: `macOS, iOS, iPhone, iPad, JavaScript, TypeScript, AppleScript`
+	- Default: `macOS, iOS, iPhone, iPad, JavaScript, TypeScript, AppleScript, I`
 - Lowercase Words: A comma separated list of words to keep lowercase
 	- Default: `via, a, an, the, and, or, but, for, nor, so, yet, at, by, in, of, on, to, up, as, is, if, it, for, to, with, without, into, onto, per`